Bachelor of Science in Management (BSM) Program (A Degree Completion Program)

 - Students will integrate diverse perspectives (e.g. cultural, religious, economic, political, historical, geographic, and environmental) in decision-making.

 Students take 44 units of upper-division management coursework for the major.
-Students in the BSM program also have the opportunity to earn up to 21 tuition-free units towards general elective and some University Core requirements through Interdisciplinary Studies Assessment (ISA).
+Students in the BSM program also have the opportunity to earn up to 21 tuition-free units towards some general elective requirements through Interdisciplinary Studies Assessment (ISA).

 The McLaren School of Management continually updates its curriculum to satisfy the latest AACSB requirements and to assure that its students receive the full experience of studying at an excellent liberal arts university.
 Recognizing our students as individuals with unique interests and talents, the faculty have designed the business curriculum to support the focus and breadth each individual student requires.